Characterising Dark Matter-induced neutrino potentials

 \textit{Conclusions} - In this paper we have studied how an interaction between DM and neutrinos can affect the propagation of the latter in a DM background.
 Employing on-shell methods, we have managed to obtain a general characterisation of DM-induced potentials in a completely model independent way.
-Our findings can be summarised in three points: ($i$) Eq. \eqref{eq:partial} represents, to first order in couplings and neutrino masses, the most general potentials that a DM background can produce; ($ii$) for contact $\nu$DM interactions only ultra light scalar DM could give an observable signal; ($iii$) apart from some exceptionally model dependent scenarios, DM spins larger than 1/2 cannot produce a relevant ratio $V_p/V_0$.
+Our findings can be summarised in three points: ($i$) Eq. \eqref{eq:partial} represents, to first order in couplings and neutrino masses, the most general potentials that a DM background can produce; ($ii$) for contact $\nu$DM interactions, we obtain in a novel and more general way the result that only ultra light scalar DM could give an observable signal at the level of 4-point amplitude; ($iii$) DM spins larger than 1/2 cannot produce a relevant ratio $V_p/V_0$ unless some degree of enchament is present, for example due to light particles being exchanged.
 Future measurements of the astrophysical flavor composition by IceCube will therefore be able to probe not only the strength and the flavor structure of $\nu$DM interactions, but the nature of DM itself as well.